josephmontes/VAA/README.md

 ### Sean Doolittle
   - In 2019, the wOBA against his 4-Seam Fastball was 0.329
   - In 2021, when he threw his 4-Seam Fastball a qualifying amount of times and it was ineffective, the wOBA value against it was also only a few points above the league average .350 wOBA value
-    - In that 2021 season, his age 34 season, he threw 702 4-Seam Fastballs, and, according to the table below, his 'good' 4-Seamer rate also dropped over 6% like Pagan's
+    - In that 2021 season, his age 34 season, he threw 702 4-Seam Fastballs, and, according to the table below, his 'good' 4-Seamer rate also dropped over 6% like Pagán's
       #### 2021
       ![Screenshot 2023-09-11 200535](https://github.com/josephmontes/VAA/assets/125607783/d4ce8ae1-6732-4ce6-8b1e-d6c4e767388c)